taywils/taywils.me/source/about/index.md

 layout: "page"
 comments: false
 ---
 Welcome to taywils.me my personal blog for everything I do related to software engineering, web development and programming.
-On a day to day basis I'm currently employed at a stealth startup but in my spare time I develop apps in hopes of running my own software development company someday.

-## Current Interests
-- Typescript
-- Mobile game development
+I tend to keep this blog focused purely on programming and for posting updates on my on-going projects.
+If you wish to know more about my background and or work history I have a a public GitHub profile as well as an account on LinkedIn.